 Kolsrud Barn, 1243 Gjefle Drive, Waukon (Allamakee County) - From intersection of IA 9 and IA 76, one mile south of Waukon, travel 4.7 miles southeast on IA 76 toward Rossville.
 About 1.7 miles before Rossville turn left on Cardinal Road (gravel).
 Travel l.l mile curving to the north.
 Turn right onto Gjefle Drive (gravel) and follow it east and northeast for half a mile to the barn..
 Known as Jacob Johnson/Clark, the Kolsrud barn was built in 1870.
 Jacob Johnson came from Norway and purchased the barn with 80 acres in 1862.
 He paid $500 for the farm.
 Timber used in barn from his farm.
 Rock quarried from 100 yards from barn location.
 He used oxen in building the barn.
 (Award of Distinction).
 Click here to see more photos and the story of this barn.
 Photo by Dave Austin.

 Hardt Barn, 26152 Kayak Road, Farmersburg (Clayton County) - From the intersection of US 18 and US 52, take US 52 south to Kayak Road, then go east on Kayak Road for about 0.6 mile.
 S.H.F.
 Schoulte built this barn in 1875 for his livestock.
 An innovative hay slide was one of the many labor saving devices implemented by Schoulte, which included the corn crib which was attached to one end of the barn.
 See the PDF for more details and photos.
 Also, see a "before" photo here.

-Welter barn, 13725 X Avenue, Cedar Falls (Grundy County) - Southwest of Cedar Falls, east of Dike, north of US 20, south of IA57.
-(X Avenue is also shown on Google as T65 and Fredsville Ave.)
+Welter barn, 13725 X Avenue, Cedar Falls (Grundy County) - From Dike, go east on 160th St, then turn left (north) onto Cnty T65 (X Ave and Fredsville Ave).
 Original blueprints developed by Agricultural Engineering Department, Iowa State.
 It was built in 1947.
 Working farm was purchased in 1867 by Ole Johnson and has been in the same family since.
 More photos here.